johnrapp/novasoftware-schedule-parser/README.md

 ##### School IDs and codes
-The ids and codes of some schools and presented them in the table below.
+The ids and codes of some schools are presented in the table below.
 The schools are arbitrarily selected and in no particular order.
 The third column indicates whether or not the program has successfully parsed schedules from the school.
 A check mark provides no guarantee that the parsing process works, while a cross may not necessarily mean that it does not.
 If the program can not parse a particular schedule, adjustments may have to be made to the source code (you can learn about this in the paper).

 | School                    | schoolId | schoolCode | Tested |
 |---------------------------|----------|------------|:------:|